EightBitBoy/grafie/README.md

 # grafie - Gradle File Encryption Plugin
 [![Build Status](https://travis-ci.org/EightBitBoy/grafie.svg?branch=master)](https://travis-ci.org/EightBitBoy/grafie)

-# ATTENTION
-**The plugin has not been released yet!
-Everything below is still work in progress!**

 ## About
 Grafie encrypts files which contain sensitive information in your repository.